GitLeeRepo/RaspberryPiNotes/RaspbianNotes.md

 ## Return to the Pi on 2018-10-24

 Return to the Pi after almost one year, needed 325 upgraded packages.
-Noted it is using **Raspian OS** which is based on **Debian Stretch** which is still current and which I currently use in a full OS VM.
+Noted it is using **Raspbian OS** which is based on **Debian Stretch** which is still current and which I currently use in a full OS VM.
 I was disappointed that I hardly made any notes, with nothing on my install and software configurations.
 It does have **gcc** on there, which I suspect I added, since it is rarely installed by default.
 I will now try to starting updating them.

-After **updates** applied, it informed me in the **UI** that some config files were changed and the old ones were backed up to **`~/oldconffiles/`** with most in the hiddent **`.config/`** subdirectory.
+After **updates** applied, it informed me in the **UI** that some config files were changed and the old ones were backed up to **`~/oldconffiles/`** with most in the hidden **`.config/`** subdirectory.
 Didn't see anything in their I had configured.

 ## Software Installs